KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.5.7 =
+* Bug Fix: Fixes a bug introduced in the last update.
+Prevents an array_multisort() error on Tweets with just plain text.

 = 1.5.6 =
 * New Feature: Added the Spanish (es_ES) language files, thanks to Javier Sanz for providing the translation.